microsoft/MSMARCO-Document-Ranking/README.md

 For more information about [Q&A](https://github.com/microsoft/MSMARCO-Question-Answering)

-For more information about [Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking)
+For more information about [Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking)

 For more information about [Keyphrase Extraction](https://github.com/microsoft/MSMARCO-OpenKP)